Also known as: Mother 2: Maza Tsu Gigu no Gyakushu (JP)

 Discuss ideas and findings on the talk page.

-Specifically: Is any of this in the Virtual Console rerelease?
+Specifically: Is any of this in the Virtual Console or SNES Classic Edition rereleases?

 EarthBound is surprisingly heavy on anti-piracy measures, some of which are quite fiendish.
-None of this affects emulator users, both because the protection was targeted at copiers and because most copies of the ROM circulating the internet have these routines disabled.
+None of this affects modern-day emulator users, both because the protection was targeted at cartridge copier devices (see here) and because SNES emulators have since improved so much in the accuracy department that they don't trip these checks at all.

 Layer One - Region Protection